-3.1.9.2.
-Any documents required to be submitted under this permit, with the exception of the Annual Emission Reports, shall be submitted to:

-U.S. Environmental Protection Agency, Region 8
+- 3.1.9.2.
+Any documents required to be submitted under this permit (#SMNSR-SU-000049-2023.002b), with the exception of the Annual Emission Reports, shall be submitted to: - U.S. Environmental Protection Agency, Region 8 by United States Postal Service:

-Office of Partnerships and Regulatory Assistance

-Tribal Air Permitting Program, 8P-AR

-1595 Wynkoop Street

-Denver, Colorado 80202
+Office of Partnerships and Regulatory Assistance Tribal Air Permitting Program, 8P-AR 1595 Wynkoop Street Denver, Colorado 80202 or by Common Carrier: